 “For three years we’ve been building a place.
 With Leaving Lyndow we want to invite people in for a short visit.”

-And it will certainly not be the last visit.
+This visit will certainly not be the last one.
 Although the future of Eastshade Studios is not yet decided, Weinbaum does suggest the possibility of further expansions to the beautiful, fascinating universe that Leaving Lyndow acts as an introduction to: